dbduino-prjs/rpi-arduino-cloud/js/gpio-basic/README.md

 It can be summarized as follows:

 1. Install GPIOD library in the system
-2. Install the Python GPIOD package
+2. Install the Node.js GPIOD package
-3. Install the Python Arduino Cloud packages
+3. Install the Node.js Arduino Cloud packages

 ### Install the GPIOD library in the system
 First, you have to install library in the system.
 If you are using Ubuntu or any other Debian-based machine, you can follow these instructions.